 Any employer who establishes or participates in an occupational pension scheme is referred to as a ‘sponsoring employer’ in respect of the scheme.
 The identity of the sponsoring employer(s) should be clear from the scheme documents.

 The rules concerning who can establish a registered pension scheme that is not an occupational pension scheme were amended with effect from 6 April 2007.

-Non-occupational pension schemes applying for registration with HMRC on or after that date
+Non-occupational pension schemes applying for registration with HMRC

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.